swfiua/gotu/docs/cberry.rst

 I was aware of the Hulse-Taylor observations, but had not appreciated how compelling they were to the community.

+The reason for my question was a belief that there is another potential explanation for the gravitational waves we are seeing.

+The explanation is also a confirmation of Einstein's general relativity, involves black holes.
+It has event horizons and extreme space-time curvature.
+The Kerr metric plays an important part.

-Rourke was a brilliant topologist with a deep understanding of geometry.
+The story begins with Professor Rourke, a brilliant topologist with a deep understanding of geometry.

 It was not until 2017 that I discovered his work on cosmology.
 Since this time I corresponded regularly with Professor Rourke.
 In